 The SAT and the ACT are college entrance exams.
 Most colleges require students to report scores from EITHER the SAT or ACT.
 In consultation with our Head Tutor, we can make a recommendation as to which test is best for your student.
 Some colleges are “test-optional” and do not require students to provide scores.
+Most colleges do not require the Essay section, however the University of California requires an essay as part of the standardized test.
 A list of test-optional colleges can be found at fairtest.org.

 DO YOU NEED A STANDARDIZED TEST TO GO TO COLLEGE?

 Most colleges require standardized test scores.
 Students transferring from community college usually do not need testing and a growing number of colleges are "test optional."
 Some colleges also require SAT Subject Exams (sometimes called the SAT II).
 Subject exams are one hour tests and students can choose from a list of subjects.